T

 museum

-Explore a diverse collection of Israeli and international art, from classical to contemporary.
-The museum offers engaging exhibits and is a great cultural experience for families.
+Explore Israel's largest art institution, featuring a diverse collection of Israeli and international art, including Impressionist, Post-Impressionist, modern, and contemporary works.
+The museum has engaging exhibits suitable for various ages.

 • Check for family-friendly workshops or guided tours.